The sleepy agricultural town of Julesburg, Colorado wasn’t always quiet. In fact, at one time, it was referred to as “The Wickedest City in the West.”

 In the summer of 1859, the struggling Jones & Russell Stagecoach Line chose Julesburg to be the site where its two westbound lines would diverge – one to Denver, Colorado and the other to Salt Lake City, Utah.
 When the stagecoach line came through, “Old Jules” Beni seemed the logical choice to manage the company’s station there.
 Later that year, Jones & Russell’s business failed and was reorganized as the Central Overland, California & Pike’s Peak Express Company.
 The stage company ran tri-weekly coaches to and from Denver carrying passengers, gold, and other express items.

-The express company hired Joseph “Jack” Slade, who had a reputation of being a fearless man on an extremely tough frontier, as superintendent of the Central Overland’s Sweetwater Division, which included Julesburg.
+The express company then hired Joseph “Jack” Slade, who had a reputation of being a fearless man on an extremely tough frontier, as superintendent of the Central Overland’s Sweetwater Division, which included Julesburg.
 Slade discovered that Beni was not only a disinterested and corrupt station manager but was also an outright outlaw.
 He soon fired him.
 Afterward, a feud between the two men began to brew that would persist for at least a year.

 In March 1860 Beni filled Slade with bullets and buckshot, but, amazingly Slade survived to return to his position.
 With revenge on his mind, Slade immediately began to search for the former station manager.
 In August 1861, Beni was found near Cold Springs Station, Wyoming and Slade shot him several times and cut his ears off.
 These he was said to have kept as souvenirs, using one of the ears as a watch fob.